esavv/wavescore/README.md

 yt-dlp -f "mp4" -o "%(id)s.mp4" --download-sections "*00:30:00-01:00:00" https://www.youtube.com/watch?v=1Zj_jAPToxI
 ```

-### Download a YouTube video with script (recommended)
+### Download a YouTube video with script
-From the `/wavescore/src` directory, run:
+From the `./api/src` directory, run:
 ```bash
 python3 download_youtube.py <video_id>
 ```
-This script downloads the video (full or partial) and creates the required directory structure in `/data/heats/heat_<video_id>/` with the video file and a CSV template for ride times.
+This script downloads the video (full or partial) and creates the required directory structure in `./data/heats/heat_<video_id>/` with the video file and a CSV template for ride times.

 ### Clip a shorter video from a longer video and save it
-This assumes we're in the parent `/wavescore` directory & naively saves it there.
 ```bash
 ffmpeg -i data/heats/heat_1Zj_jAPToxI/1Zj_jAPToxI.mp4 -ss 00:00:17 -to 00:00:46 -c:v libx264 -c:a aac 1Zj_jAPToxI_1.mp4
 ```
+This assumes we're in the main project directory & naively saves it there.

 ### Convert a longer surfing video into a sequence of ride clips
    - Suppose we have video `123.mp4`.
-First, ensure it exists at this path: `/wavescore/data/heats/123/123.mp4`
+First, ensure it exists at this path: `./data/heats/123/123.mp4`
    - Add a csv to the `/123` directory called `ride_times.csv` that contains the start & end timestamps for each ride to be clipped
-   - From the main `/wavescore` directory, run this command:
+   - From the main project directory, run:
 ```bash
 python3 src/clipify.py 123
 ```
-   - This runs a python script that outputs the desired clips to this directory: `/wavescore/data/heats/heat_123/rides/`
+   - This runs a python script that outputs the desired clips to this directory: `./data/heats/heat_123/rides/`

 ### Convert a sequence of ride clips into labeled sequences of frames
 This labeled sequence is intended to be fed into a model that will learn surf maneuvers from an input video.
-   - Suppose we have video `123.mp4` that has ride clips in `/data/heats/123/rides/`
+   - Suppose we have video `123.mp4` that has ride clips in `./data/heats/123/rides/`
-   - Ensure that each ride directory, in addition to the ride clip (e.g. `0/123_0.mp4`) has a human-labeled CSV file named `human_labels.csv` containing the start & end times of each maneuver performed in the ride, as well as the corresponding maneuver ID (see `data/maneuver_taxonomy.csv`)
+   - Ensure that each ride directory, in addition to the ride clip (e.g. `0/123_0.mp4`) has a human-labeled CSV file named `human_labels.csv` containing the start & end times of each maneuver performed in the ride, as well as the corresponding maneuver ID (see `./data/maneuver_taxonomy.csv`)
    - From the main /wavescore directory, run this command:
 ```bash
 python3 src/maneuver_sequencing.py 123